Real-Time Learning of Predictive Dynamic Obstacle Models for Robotic Motion Planning: Adaptive Hankel-DMD for Noisy Data

 \subsection{Denoising Hankel Matrices}

-Consider measurements $\mathcal{B}_t=\{x_{t-N+1},\ldots,x_t\}$ for buffer size $N$, collected up to time $t$.
-From this window, we construct a Hankel matrix $H^{\,L}_{t-N+1:t}$ according to Eq.~\eqref{eq:hankel}.
-Since the measurements are noisy, our goal is to denoise the Hankel matrix $H^{\,L}_{t-N+1:t}$ via the Cadzow algorithm as described in Sec.~\ref{sub:cadzow_proj}.
-A key step in the Cadzow algorithm is the low-rank projection $\Pi_r$ in Eq.~\eqref{eq:Pi_r}, which requires knowledge of the effective rank $r$ of the noise-free Hankel matrix.
-In practice, however, this rank is typically unknown and must be estimated.
-An arbitrary choice of the rank can cause either over-smoothing (if underestimated) or noise amplification (if overestimated).
-To avoid this, we adopt a principled, data-driven rank selection strategy based on Singular Value Hard Thresholding (SVHT) (Sec.~\ref{subsec:rank}).
-However, the SVHT framework assumes i.i.d. noise, an assumption that is generally violated in Hankel matrices due to repeated entries.
-To address this, we employ Page matrices (Eq.~\eqref{eq:page}), which partition the measurement buffer into non-overlapping blocks, thereby avoiding redundancy.
+Consider obstacle output measurements $\mathcal{B}_t=\{x_{t-N+1},\ldots,x_t\}$ for buffer size $N$, collected up to time $t$.
+We construct a Hankel matrix $H^{\,L}_{t-N+1:t}$ from $\mathcal{B}$ according to Eq.~\eqref{eq:hankel}.
+Since the measurements are noisy, we seek to denoise the Hankel matrix $H^{\,L}_{t-N+1:t}$ via Cadzow's algorithm, as described in Sec.~\ref{sub:cadzow_proj}.
+A key step in this algorithm is the low-rank projection $\Pi_r$ in Eq.~\eqref{eq:Pi_r}, which requires knowledge of the effective rank $r$ of the noise-free Hankel matrix.
+In practice, this typically unknown rank must be estimated.
+An rank estimat error can cause over-smoothing (if underestimated) or noise amplification (if overestimated).
+To avoid these problems, we adopt a principled, data-driven rank selection strategy based on Singular Value Hard Thresholding (SVHT) (Sec.~\ref{subsec:rank}).
+However, the SVHT framework assumes i.i.d. noise, an assumption that is violated in Hankel matrices due to repeated entries.
+To address this, we employ Page matrices (Eq.~\eqref{eq:page}), whose partition of the measurement buffer into non-overlapping blocks avoids correlation.